A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 Combining \eqref{eqn:posterior_all_time}-\eqref{eqn:negative}, one can update the posterior distribution $p(\mathbf{z}|\mathbf{D}_{1:t},\mathbf{X}_{1:t})$ recursively for each time step $t$ in theory.
-However, the term $\sum_{\mathbf{z}} p(\mathbf{z},\mathbf{D}_{1:T} | \mathbf{X}_{1:T})$ in \eqref{eqn:posterior_all_time} is intractable in practice.
-To address this issue, a particle filter (PF) is adopted to estimate the joint distribution of the object class and object pose continuously.
-The core idea behind particle filters is to use weighted discrete samples (particles) to approximate the posterior distribution of interest based on importance sampling, i.e.,
+However, in practice the term $\sum_{\mathbf{z}} p(\mathbf{z},\mathbf{D}_{1:T} | \mathbf{X}_{1:T})$ in \eqref{eqn:posterior_all_time} is intractable.
+To address this issue, a particle filter (PF) is used to approximate the posterior distribution of interest with weighted discrete samples (particles) based on importance sampling, i.e.,

-where the subscript $j,t$ denotes the index of a particle in the PF at time step $t$, $\overline{w}_{j,t}$ denotes the normalized weight of the particle $\mathbf{z}_{j,t}$, $\delta$ denotes the Dirac delta function, and $N$ denotes total number of particles.
-The unnormalized weight $w_{j,t}$ of the particle $\mathbf{z}_{j,t}$ can be calculated as
+where the subscript $j,t$ denotes the index of a particle in the PF at time step $t$, $\overline{w}_{j,t}$ denotes the normalized weight of the particle $\mathbf{z}_{j,t}$, $\delta$ denotes the Dirac delta function, and $N$ denotes the total number of particles.
+With the observational independence assumption, the unnormalized weight $w_{j,t}$ of the particle $\mathbf{z}_{j,t}$ can be calculated as

 Since we assume the object stays static during the exploration, thus